-If you don't have a proper space to work with epoxy resin, many artists use a portable, designated epoxy tent.
+If you don't have a proper space to work with resin safely, many artists use a portable, designated epoxy tent.
 These mostly are popping up in the form of hydroponic grow tents.

 An epoxy resin tent is a portable, easy to set-up room typically made out of canvas or a similar, sturdy material.
 An epoxy tent will provide a resin artist with an enclosed space but should ALWAYS be bought in conjunction with proper air ventilation, which we will talk about more in the next point.

-Let's explore the topic of ventilation when working with resin.
-There will always be fumes when you are working with epoxy resin, even if it says it is non-toxic.
+Let's explore the topic of ventilation when using resin.
+There will always be fumes when you are working with any resin, even if it says it is non-toxic.

-Here is a 4" Inline Duct Fan by Vivosun that would work well with the above-listed grow tent in the largest size.
+Here is a 4" Inline Duct Fan by Vivosun from Amazon that would work well with the above-listed epoxy resin tent in the largest size.
 It also has carbon filters and even a speed control, so this would be a good set up.

-Let's explore the exact fan and grow tent I mentioned in the above points.
+Let's explore the exact fan and grow tent mentioned in the above points.

-Here is an example: I mentioned grow tents being used as epoxy tents in point number 1.
-The tent mentioned above, in the largest size of 96"x48"x98" which, measured in feet is 8'x4'x6.5'.
+Here is an example: The tent from Amazon mentioned above, in the largest size of 96"x48"x98" which, measured in feet is 8'x4'x6.5'.
 Multiplying these numbers together = 208CF.

 Here is how you can figure out how many times the air will be exchanged with your grow tent or room in your house and your fan choice (hang on to your hats, we're getting a bit mathematical here!)

 Once you have established a safe working environment for your resin, you will want to protect your skin by wearing the proper gloves.
-The area of highest exposure on your skin when working with resin would firstly be your fingers and hands, then your forearms.
+The area of highest exposure on your skin when mixing and pouring resin would firstly be your fingers and hands, then your forearms.

-If you notice above, I mention that the gloves that I used to wear for resin felt bulky.
-I prefer a tight-fitting latex glove, but I have learned that latex gloves do not protect hands when working with chemicals such as epoxy resin.
+If you notice above, the gloves I used to wear for resin felt bulky.
+My preference would be a tight-fitting latex glove, but I have learned that latex gloves do not protect hands when working with chemicals such as epoxy resin.

 You can find nitrile gloves on Amazon here (pictured below), and you can find vinyl gloves on Amazon right here.
 Just keep in mind you will need to pick the size of your gloves to fit your hands properly.
 Some longtime resiners like to wear double gloves as well, but of course, this is all up to you.

-Another thing that many resin artists out there use as a part of their personal protective equipment, is barrier cream.
+Another safety item that many resin artists out there use as a part of their personal protective equipment, is a barrier cream.
 Barrier cream can be applied to the skin and hands before putting on protective gloves and forearm protection.

-A barrier cream provides an extra layer of protection to skin when working with resin.
+A barrier cream provides an extra layer of protection to skin when you are in close contact with resin.
 Many resin artists use a barrier cream and say that it makes a big difference.
 This may be something to try with your gloves if you are looking for ways to further protect your skin when working with epoxy resin.

-If you wish to have further protection from resin exposure to forearms, we would like to suggest you check out the Kevlar Arm Sleeves on Amazon to protect arms from epoxy resin.
+If you wish to have further protection from resin exposure to forearms, we would like to suggest you check out the Kevlar arm sleeves to protect arms from resin.

-Now, keep in mind that these are not made from a chemical resistant material, these sleeves are made for people working with sharp objects so as not to cut their arms.
+Now, keep in mind that these sleeves are not made from a chemical-resistant material, these sleeves are made for people working with sharp objects so as to not cut their arms.
 What is nice about them though, is the added layer that stays tight against your skin and can be worn under long sleeves.

 With arm sleeves overtop of barrier cream, your forearms will be better protected.
-Of course, these are all just options for you to explore out there and it is up to you which PPE you would like to wear when working with epoxy resin.
+Of course, these are all just options for you to explore out there and it is up to you which PPE you would like to wear when working with any kind of resin.

-Something a few long-time resiners opt to use is a bodysuit to cover themselves quickly and easily.
-One that has been all over the epoxy resin artist blogs is this Tyvek suit by DuPont.
+One thing a few long-time resiners opt to use is a bodysuit to cover themselves quickly and easily.
+One that has been all over the epoxy resin artist blogs is the Tyvek suit on Amazon by DuPont.
 These can be sold individually or in large packs.

 There is no question that you need to wear protective eye gear when working with epoxy resin.
-If you are not wearing a full face mask, then I highly suggest wearing eye gear that has a strap around the head so you don't have to adjust your glasses with epoxy resin-covered gloves.
+If you are not wearing a full face mask, then consider wearing protective eye gear that has a strap around the head so you don't have to adjust your glasses with resin-covered gloves.